 When you’re pregnant, you get (often unsolicited) advice everywhere you go.
 When it comes to physical activity that advice variation can be insanely varied.
-From your in-laws telling you to not pick up a laundry basket to your friend PR’ing her snatch at 7 months pregnant.
-With so much advice out there we hope to clear up some questions about CrossFit during pregnancy.
+On one hand, your in-laws are telling you to not pick up a laundry basket.
+On the contrary, your friend is PR’ing her snatch at 7 months pregnant.
+With so much advice out there, we hope to clear up some questions about CrossFit during pregnancy.

-We do know one thing: for uncomplicated pregnancies, exercise should be encouraged for those who are already physically active as well as those who have never worked out.
+We do know one thing: for uncomplicated pregnancies, exercise should be encouraged.
+This goes for those who are already physically active as well as those who have never worked out.

 *Uncomplicated = no unexplained bleeding, no ruptured cervix, no triplets or quadruplets +, no pre-eclampsia, no placenta previa (after 28 weeks), no uncontrolled gestational diabetes or hypertension or thyroid issues, no recurrent pregnancy loss, no history of spontaneous preterm births, no malnutrition, no eating disorder or any other complication.

 So what are the things we can and cannot do in CrossFit during pregnancy?

 First & foremost, there are a few things to watch out for.
 The following indicate your body is not ready for the exercise or intensity of the exercise you are performing:

 - Heaviness or dragging in or beneath vagina

 - Coning / doming (oftentimes words used interchangeably, see image below)